Can white noise help babies sleep?

 White noise may do a better job of drowning out jarring or very loud noises such as doors slamming, fireworks, and thunder.
 White noise also more closely resembles what babies hear in the womb.
 Pink noise works well for masking more subtle noise or continuous sounds such as people talking or the TV playing in another room.

-So which is better for babies, white noise or pink noise?
+So which is better at promoting relaxation for babies, white noise or pink noise?
 While researchers are considering how pink noise may improve cognitive ability and memory when used for adult sleep, more study is needed when it comes to its benefits for babies.
-Meanwhile, studies show that white noise may decrease the duration of fussiness and increase the duration of sleep.

-White noise isn't inherently dangerous or bad, but many people wonder about white noise volume being too loud or too close and potentially damaging babies’ ears.
-In 2014 the American Academy of Pediatrics (AAP) tested 14 white noise machines designed for infants and found that all of the machines at maximum output exceeded hospital-recommended noise levels.
+White noise isn't inherently dangerous or bad.
+However, many people wonder about white noise volume being too loud or too close and potentially damaging babies’ ears.
+In 2014 the American Academy of Pediatrics (AAP) [5] tested 14 white noise machines designed for infants and found that all of the machines at maximum output exceeded hospital-recommended noise levels.

-As a result of this study, the AAP released its own recommendations (and reiterated safety concerns in a 2023 policy statement) for how close white noise machines should be to a child’s sleep space and what is considered safe decibel levels.
+As a result of this study, the AAP released its own recommendations (and reiterated safety concerns in a 2023 policy statement [6]) for how close white noise machines should be to a child’s sleep space and what is considered a safe and ideal decibel level for a sleeping baby.

 According to the AAP, white noise machines should be placed at least 7 feet (200 centimeters) away from a baby’s sleep space and the volume should be lower than the maximum volume setting — generally no louder than 50 decibels.